togrupe/dlive-midi-tools/README.md

 ![Gui](doc/gui.png)

+1. Select the console

-1. Check the Mixrack IP and Midi Port.
+2. Check the Mixrack IP and Midi Port.

-2. Select the columns you want to write, and select "Write to dLive"
+3. Select the columns you want to write, and select "Write to dLive"

-3. If you also want to create a Reaper Template session, set the corresponding tick.
+4. If you also want to create a Reaper Template session, set the corresponding tick.
 The Reaper session file `recording-template.rpp` will be generated into the directory from where the tool was executed.
 You can also use the tool to create only the Reaper session file.

-4. Click the button "Open spread sheet and trigger writing process" to select your custom Excel sheet.
+5. Click the button "Open spread sheet and trigger writing process" to select your custom Excel sheet.
 Afterwards the selected action(s) start automatically.

-5. If something goes wrong, please check the python console.
+6. If something goes wrong, please check the python console.

 If you find any issues, please let me know.